 And don't forget the handles!

-More clay has to be processed, extruded or hand-formed into handles, air dried and eventually attached to the mugs...which involves another trip to the wheel, a wire brush, a signature and another extended sojourn in the drying room.
+to the mugs...which involves another trip to the wheel, a wire brush, a

 Eventually, when the potter has assembled enough work to fill the kiln, the mugs are bisque fired, cooled and returned to the studio in preparation for glazing and decorating.